ublubu/shapes/README.md

   4. Evaluate and solve each constraint generator in sequence.
 (Optional: repeat this step)

   **Note**: Solving a constraint affects the velocity of the object(s).

-## `Opt` vs `Simple` ##

-The `Simple` modules serve as a reference implementation.
-I'll use it to make sure my optimizations don't break `Opt`.

-I only recently started maintaining a reference implementation, so `Simple` actually contains several optimizations.
-I plan to resimplify `Simple` so it can better serve its purpose.